Advertising, marketing and public relations managers plan, organize, direct and control the activities of establishments and departments.

 If the fraud occurred outside Canada, they may advise that you contact law enforcement in your country of residence.
 If you were duped by a person in Canada, they may advise you to contact the Royal Canadian Mounted Police (RCMP)

 In summary, please make it a habit to always perform your due diligence.
 Ask questions, dig deep, go online and do some research.
 Google is a great resource.....when in doubt google it!

 I don't know if this is just me or if everyone else does this.
 When I meet someone for the first time, and I want to learn more about them - I search for them on Google.
 My friends and most people around me know that I "google" everything, Google hasn't failed me yet.....well maybe a couple of times but in most cases, I usually find who or what I am searching for.

 Even when a prospective client contacts me, I "google" them right away.
 In most cases, it helps with client verification and verification of certain facts and claims.

 These days, most people leave an online footprint.
 Therefore, it is absolutely worth your while to look up information about immigration lawyers or immigration consultants.
 If they are reputable or licensed, of a surety, you will find their online footprint somehow and somewhere.

 Furthermore, the world is now a global village and nowadays, most people have access to the world wide web.
 Surely, in this era of abundant resources and technology, ignorance should not be a choice.

-Folks, before you dip your hands into your pockets to remit funds to any immigration professional or representative, please make sure that your immigration representative is not only authorized to practice in Canada, but be sure to also confirm that they are in good standing with a regulatory body here in Canada.
+Folks, before you dip your hands into your pockets to remit funds to any immigration professional, please be sure that your immigration representative is not only authorized to practice in Canada, be sure to also confirm that they are in good standing with a regulatory body here in Canada.

 Finally. after reading this, I hope you will be able to perform the duck test on your own using all of the above-mentioned parameters.